-Option 2 is favoured since there are potential benefits for the manufacturer of GOS (the Applicant) and manufacturers of food containing GOS, as well as consumers.
-Such benefits are providing the manufacturer with a preferred source of the enzyme.
+Option 2 is favoured since there are potential benefits for the manufacturer of GOS and manufacturers of food containing GOS, as well as consumers.
 No significant adverse costs have been identified with Option 2 for government stakeholders compared with the status quo.
-As they were no public health and safety issues identified, and use of this enzyme would be voluntary thereby increasing choice, Option 2 is the preferred option.
+As there were no public health and safety issues identified, and use of this enzyme would be voluntary thereby increasing choice, Option 2 is the preferred option.